ABD-AZE/Velox/docs/ast.md

 ```
 enum_declaration = (identifier? tag, enumerator* enumerators)

-enumerator = (identifier name, int? value)
+enumerator = (identifier name, const? value)
 ```
-//Here we can also have `const? value` in place of `int? value`.
-But then `value` should be restricted to integer constants (you can enforce that in the type checker).
+// then `value` should be restricted to integer constants (you can enforce that in the type checker).

 ### `typedef_declaration`
 ```